Prostate Problems Erectile Disfunction

 Saw Palmetto (320mg daily)

-- May reduce DHT levels
+- May reduce DHT levels in prostate

 - Anti-inflammatory properties